HairdressingProject/Documentation/index.md

 sidebar: mydoc_sidebar
 permalink: index.html
 ---
-Welcome to the documentation site for the Hairdressing App Project.
+Welcome to the documentation site for the Hairdressing App Project at [StyleMe.best](https://styleme.best)

 # Documentation Layout
 * Overview